K. R. Narayanan: Early life

-K. R. Narayanan was born at Perumthanam, Uzhavoor, as the fourth of seven children of Kocheril Raman Vaidyar, a practitioner of the traditional Indian medical system of Ayurveda, and Punnaththuraveettil Paappiyamma.
+K. R. Narayanan was born at Perumthanam, Uzhavoor, as the fourth of seven children of Paappiyamma (of the Punnaththuraveettil house) and Kocheril Raman Vaidyar of the Kocheril house and a practitioner of the traditional Indian medical system of Ayurveda.
 His siblings were Vasudevan, Neelakandan, Gowri, Bhaskaran, Bhargavi and Bharathi.
-His family belonging to the Paravan caste (whose members are involved in fishery, boat-building, sea trade), was poor, but his father was respected for his medical acumen.
+His family, belonging to the Paravar caste (whose members are involved in fishery, boatbuilding, sea trade), was poor, but his father was respected for his medical acumen.

 Narayanan had his early schooling in Uzhavoor at the Government Lower Primary School, Kurichithanam (where he enrolled on 5 May 1927) and Our Lady of Lourdes Upper Primary School, Uzhavoor (1931–35).
 He walked to school for about 15 kilometres daily through paddy fields, and was often unable to pay the modest fees.
 He often listened to school lessons while standing outside the classroom, having been barred from attending because tuition fees were outstanding.
 The family lacked money to buy books and his elder brother K. R. Neelakantan, who was confined to home as he was suffering from asthma, used to borrow books from other students, copy them down, and give them to Narayanan.
 He matriculated from St. Mary's High School, Kuravilangad (1936–37) (he had studied at St. John's High School, Koothattukulam (1935–36) previously).
 He completed his intermediate at C. M. S. College, Kottayam (1938–40), aided by a scholarship from the Travancore Royal family.

 Narayanan obtained his B. A. (Honors) and M.A. in English literature from the University of Travancore (1940–43) (present day University of Kerala), standing first in the university (thus becoming the first Dalit to obtain this degree with first class in Travancore).
 With his family facing grave difficulties, he left for Delhi and worked for some time as a journalist with The Hindu and The Times of India (1944–45).
 During this time, he once interviewed Mahatma Gandhi in Bombay on his own volition (10 April 1945).

 In 1944, Narayanan was awarded a Tata Scholarship of Rs.
 16,000 by J. R. D. Tata to read politics, economics and journalism at the London School of Economics and was awarded Bachelor of Science honors in Economics with specialisation in political science from the University of London.
 At the LSE (1945), he studied political science under Harold Laski; he also attended lectures by Karl Popper, Lionel Robbins, and Friedrich Hayek.
 During his years in London, he (along with fellow student K. N. Raj) was active in the India League under V. K. Krishna Menon.
 He was also the London correspondent of the Social Welfare Weekly published by K. M. Munshi.
 At the LSE he shared lodgings with K. N. Raj and Veerasamy Ringadoo (who later became the first president of Mauritius); another close friend was Pierre Trudeau (who later became Prime minister of Canada).